-- Activities are achievable within the proposed timeframe, are relevant to the proposed aims and expected outcomes, and have clear outputs
+- Activities are achievable within the proposed timeframe, are relevant to the proposed aims and expected outcomes, and have clear outputs specified.

 - Budget is reasonable and represents value for money

-- Aims and expected outcomes
+- aims and expected outcomes

-- Proposed activities and expected outputs, including time-frames
+- proposed activities and expected outputs, including time-frames

-- Expected benefits to OCIES and specifically the contribution the activity will make to strengthening networks and relationships between CIE researchers/practitioners across Oceania
+- expected benefits to OCIES and specifically the contribution the activity will make to strengthening networks and relationships between CIE researchers/practitioners across Oceania

 Some examples of eligible initiatives